Chocolate Ghost Pears – pears coated in dark and white chocolate are spooky treat your kids will love to make and eat!

 I recently had a brain wave thinking about foodie offerings for Halloween and realised that pears were the perfect shape to use as ghosts.
-So yesterday being the first day of half term my daughter and I set about creating Chocolate Pear Ghosts which are kinder to your teeth than traditional toffee!
+So yesterday being the first day of half term my daughter and I set about creating Chocolate Pear Ghosts which are kinder to your teeth than traditional toffee apples!

 Chocolate Ghost Pears

 - 200 g white chocolate

 - Break up the white and dark chocolate and place into 2 separate heat proof bowls.

 - Place the dark chocolate bowl over a pan of barely simmering water (turning off the heat after a minute) and stir with a spoon until melted.

 - Place a sheet of baking paper on a board.